Falling Short: The Coming Retirement Crisis and What to Do About It by Charles D. Ellis, Alicia H. Munnell, and Andrew D. Eschtruth

 Famous First Bubbles by Peter M. Garber

-Social Security: The Phony Crisis by Dean Baker, by Mark Weisbrot
+Social Security: The Phony Crisis by Dean Baker and Mark Weisbrot

 On Money and Markets: A Wall Street Memoir by Henry Kaufman